alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 + Once there open the `Certificates` page under the `Settings` section in the left hand sidebar.
 + Click on the certificate named `shm-<SHM ID>-vpn-client-cert` and select the `CURRENT VERSION`
 + Click the `Download in PFX/PEM format` link at the top of the page and save the `*.pfx` certificate file locally
-+ To install, double click on the downloaded certificate (or on OSX you can manually drag it into the `login` keychain), leaving the password field blank.
++ To install, double click on the downloaded certificate (or on macOS you can manually drag it into the `login` keychain), leaving the password field blank.

 **Make sure to securely delete the local "\*.pfx" certificate file that you downloaded after you have installed it.**